DURHAM SCRATCH CHOIR

 Everyone has a voice and the choir helps you to find it and express it in different ways.
 Come along and give us a try!
 We meet on Wednesday evenings from 7:30 to 9:30 in school term times.
 Everyone is welcome - there are no auditions.

 In 2021 we celebrated our 25th anniversary, with our original Musical Director, Andy Jackson.

 We are now meeting inside again at Waddington Street, United Reform Church (we are NOT a church choir), if you are interested in joining us please fill out the expression of interest form below and we will happily send you an invitation to join us.
 Our current rehearsals are listed below within the upcoming events list.

-The Choir meet every Wednesday at 7:30pm to 9:30pm during school terms and we are currently in Winter term:
+The Choir meet every Wednesday at 7:30pm to 9:30pm during school term.

 Our Choir Musical Director is Andy Jackson